| Title: | Data Handling and Analysis in Macroecology |

 Vilela, B., & Villalobos, F. (2015). letsR: a new R package for data handling and analysis in macroecology.
 Methods in Ecology and Evolution.

-applied to South American frog genus Phyllomedusa in 2014.
+Result of the function lets.iucn (deprecated) applied to South American frog genus Phyllomedusa in 2014.

 A data frame with 32 rows and 7 columns: